ewanhowell5195/PackUploader/README.md

 - At least one image in the `images/` folder (CurseForge and Modrinth will reject projects without images)

 ## Optional Files
 - `logo.png` - Logo image for your project description (replaces `{{ logo }}` template tag).
 If not provided, `{{ logo }}` becomes the project name as text.
-Logo images are uploaded as the last image in your project gallery, but won't appear in CurseForge's main image carousel since they're not featured.
+Logo images are uploaded as the last image in your project gallery.
+On CurseForge the image will not be marked as featured so will not appear in CurseForge's main image carousel.
 - `thumbnail.png` - Thumbnail image (used as first image on CurseForge and Planet Minecraft)
 - `images/` - Folder containing additional project images (must be PNG format)